 Retirement Travel – curiosity unleashed

-This first entry was inspired by reading “The golden rules of retirement travel“, published by Condé Nast Traveller, 2 April 2024.
+This entry was inspired by reading “The golden rules of retirement travel“, published by Condé Nast Traveller, 2 April 2024.

 My wife and I had been travelling as young retirees since 2007, and it had never occurred to us that “retirement travel” existed.
 And reading the “golden rules” I’m not sure it does, because most of the rules are just common sense for any traveller, any age, anywhere.